 Students must go through the entire course and answer all questions in order to be allowed to take the exam.

 Forms of Assessment

-First, there is an online exam at the end of the course.
-Questions are varied randomly among students.
+There is an online exam at the end of the course.
+The exam must be taken in a designated room at the University of Bergen.
 Collaboration in any form is not permitted.